Coookei/Nextjs-Template/README.md

-# EventSphere
+# Next.js Project Template

-EventSphere is a Next.js 15 application for discovering and exploring local events.
-It uses pnpm for package management, Tailwind CSS v4 for styling, and shadcn/ui components for a consistent, composable UI.
+A Next.js 15 template that bundles the tooling you need to ship full-stack features fast.
+It uses pnpm for dependency management and comes with defaults for both the frontend and backend layers.

+- TypeScript-first Next.js 15 / React 19 setup with Turbopack dev builds.
+- Prisma (PostgreSQL) data access with generated clients and layered server utilities alongside an axios-based HTTP client.
+- An example Users API with client/server component examples.
+- Tailwind CSS v4 paired with shadcn/ui Radix primitives for cohesive UI building blocks.
+- React Hook Form wired up with Zod validators to keep forms type-safe.
+- ESLint, Prettier, lint-staged, and simple-git-hooks preconfigured to keep every commit clean.

 ## Requirements